golang/proposal/design/go2draft-type-parameters.md

 When a type or function is instantiated, all of the type parameters will become ordinary non-generic types.
-The `String` method of a `reflect.Type` value of an instantiated type will return the name with the type arguments in parentheses.
+The `String` method of a `reflect.Type` value of an instantiated type will return the name with the type arguments in square brackets.
-For example, `List(int)`.
+For example, `List[int]`.

 It's impossible for non-generic code to refer to generic code without instantiating it, so there is no reflection information for